rhyswynne/WP-Email-Capture/readme.txt

 == Change Log ==
 = 3.1.1 =
+* Removed a redundant file that, if hacked in, could lead to an injection of content.
+This file was *not* called normally but in order to remove it upgrade to this version. ** Update strongly required **
 * Fixed a bug which saw a notice appear of a missing option on the upgrade and dashboard page.
 * Removed a double header in Dashboard widget (props Ove3rfly).
+* Correct textdomain used in some files (props Ov3rfly).
+* Removed all PHP closing tags through the site (props Ov3rfly).

 = 3.1 =
 * Removed the default widget title should widget text be blank (props [Hassan Raza](http://hassan-raza.com/)).